sensu/sensu-docs/content/sensu-go/5.19/sensuctl/reference.md

 | Flag | Function and important notes
 | ---- | ----------------------------
 `-a` or `--all-users` | Prunes resources created by all users.
 Mutually exclusive with the `--users` flag.
 Defaults to false.
+`-c` or `--cluster-wide` | Prunes any cluster-wide (non-namespaced) resources that are not defined in the configuration.
+Defaults to false.
 `-d` or `--dry-run` | Prints the resources that will be pruned but does not actually delete them.
 Defaults to false.
 `-f` or `--file` | Files, URLs, or directories to prune resources from.
 Strings.
 `-h` or `--help` | Help for the prune command.